 However, the fun of daily fantasy golf stems from the fact that it makes golf fun to watch.
 Moreover, for someone like me, who is 19 years old and not in the typical demographic of people who would usually watch golf on any particular weekend afternoon, this is huge.

 When I begin my weekly research for golf, I like to start by looking up the odds that different sportsbooks have on the particular tournament for that week.
-All of the books will be in the same ballpark regarding who the top golfers will be for that week, but I like to aggregate the odds and get an average for the guys that might have the second or third best odds at winning a tournament.
-For example, if Jason Day is playing in a tournament with not Rory Mcllroy or Jordan Spieth, then he will probably be a huge favorite.
+All of the betting sites will be in the same ballpark regarding who the top golfers will be for that week, but looking at multiple sites will give you a better idea of the favorites to win across the board.

 Course History and Course Fit